If-0n/GoreanGen/README.md

 Update logs

-1.1
+1.2

 Whats new?

-- Updated ui
+- All the ui has been moved into the console
-- Overall bug fixes
+- A few performance based things like the app not running sometimes